Creating A Comfortable Living Space For Your Adult Dog

 3.3 Mealtime Routine

 Establishing a regular mealtime routine can help your dog develop good eating habits.
 Feed your dog at the same times each day and ensure they have a quiet and calm space to eat without distractions.
-Avoid feeding your dog table scraps or excessive treats, as this can lead to weight gain and nutritional imbalances.
+Avoid your dog or excessive treats, as this can lead to weight gain and nutritional imbalances.

 4. Creating a Safe and Secure Environment